Junaid0-glitch/Junaid0-glitch/README.md

 ###

-<h3 align="left">I’m an AI and Machine Learning engineer with a strong focus on building practical, real-world applications across domains like NLP, computer vision, finance, and healthcare.
-I specialize in leveraging transformers, LangChain, and fine-tuned LLMs to develop intelligent systems for tasks like sentiment analysis, credit risk modeling, and generative language tasks.<br><br>With hands-on experience in Streamlit, FastAPI, and deployment pipelines, I’ve built several end-to-end apps—from a YouTube chatbot using LangChain and Gemini to an interactive VQA tool powered by ViLT.
-My projects also include fine-tuning LLaMA and DeepSeek on custom data, building a car damage classifier, and developing colorization autoencoders.
-I’m also proficient in A/B testing, EDA, and deploying scalable ML/AI models.</h3>
+<h3 align="left">I am an AI and Machine Learning engineer with extensive expertise in developing practical, real-world applications across diverse domains including natural language processing, computer vision, finance, and healthcare.
+I specialize in leveraging advanced techniques such as transformers, LangChain, and fine-tuned large language models to design intelligent systems for complex tasks like sentiment analysis, credit risk modeling, and generative language processing.<br><br>My technical proficiency encompasses building robust deployment pipelines and scalable architectures using frameworks like Streamlit and FastAPI.
+I possess a strong foundation in sequence modeling techniques, including convolutional neural networks and LSTM architectures, enabling me to create predictive and generative language models.
+Additionally, I am skilled in exploratory data analysis, A/B testing, and the end-to-end deployment of machine learning and AI models to deliver impactful solutions in production environments.</h3>

 ###